 While many Iranian fire temples were being converted into mosques, the Parsis began to establish fire temples, or agiaries, in the Indian subcontinent.
 Absence of intermarriage and a low birthrate kept the community small, but their contributions to the area were considerable, and the small religious community enjoyed great economic success.
 The Parsi community flourished under British rule; by the early 1800s, although fewer than 10,000 Parsis lived in Bombay, they owned more companies than either the Hindus or the Europeans.
 They were also known for their emphasis on education and charity, which included the establishment of schools for girls.

 While the Parsis prospered, Iranian Zoroastrians faced considerable adversity and religious persecution, which varied under different dynasties.
-In the Umayyad dynasty, personal rights could be obtained with the payment of jizya, a special tax for non-Muslims, while during the Qajar dynasty, repression of the Zoroastrian religion took on cruel and violent forms.
+In the Umayyad dynasty, personal rights for Zoroastrians could be obtained with the payment of jizya, a special tax for non-Muslims, while during the Qajar dynasty, repression of the Zoroastrian religion took on cruel and violent forms.
 The life of Zoroastrians in Iran was often characterized by humiliation—with rules preventing them from riding on horseback, building places of worship, receiving an inheritance, or even from carrying umbrellas or wearing eyeglasses.
 That Zoroastrians survived in the face of centuries of poverty, adversity, and brutality is a testimony to the persistence of their faith.
 With greater freedoms in the 20th century, Zoroastrians were able to establish themselves in business, industry, the educational field, and philanthropy, much like their Parsi co-religionists.

 Over the centuries, there was only limited contact between the Zoroastrian communities of India and Iran, with treatises on religious questions being exchanged from the late 1400s to the late 1700s.
 In the 19th century, the Parsis initiated efforts to assist the Iranian Zoroastrians, the most famous of which was the “Society for the Amelioration of the Conditions of the Zoroastrians.”
 From the late 19th century to the present, some Iranians began immigrating in small numbers to India to join their co-religionists in a more hospitable environment.
 For the most part, however, the two communities—separated geographically, culturally, and linguistically for centuries—developed distinct ritual practices and began following different liturgical/religious calendars.

-Within the last sixty years, the Zoroastrian Diaspora has become global.
-After independence and partition of the Indian subcontinent in 1947 that brought declining opportunities in the new divided nations, the Parsi exodus began.
+Within the last 60 years, the Zoroastrian diaspora has become global.
+After independence and partition of the Indian subcontinent in 1947 brought declining opportunities in the new divided nations, the Parsi exodus began.
 Many Parsis, in search of economic and educational opportunities, settled in the land of the former colonial power, Great Britain; smaller numbers began migrating to North America and other parts of the world.
 Iranian Zoroastrians began emigrating after the Islamic Revolution in 1979, with the majority coming to North America.
 Today, although they number less than 200,000, Zoroastrians are dispersed throughout the world.
 Communities continue to survive in Iran and India while some of the peoples of the former Russian republics are beginning to reclaim their Zoroastrian heritage.
-Worldwide, the Zoroastrians of the Diaspora are actively engaged in establishing their distinct religious identity in new homelands, from the South Pacific to North America.
+Worldwide, the Zoroastrians of the diaspora are actively engaged in establishing their distinct religious identity in new homelands, from the South Pacific to North America.